usnistgov/dioptra/docs/source/deployment-guide/single-machine-deployment.rst

        cpuset: 4-19
        cpu_shares: 512

-So, as we can see, in this arrangement the GPU Workers in Block 4 have exclusive access to CPUs 4-9, but also share CPUs 10-19 with Blocks 2 and 3.
+So, as we can see, in this arrangement the GPU Workers in Block 4 have exclusive access to CPUs 4 to 9, but also share CPUs 10 to 19 with Blocks 2 and 3.
 The ``cpu_shares`` parameter controls the container's CPU priority when CPU resources are in high demand and only relative differences are meaningful.
-So, for example, this means that the Workers in Block 2 have twice the CPU priority that the Workers in Block 4 have when using CPUS 10-14.
+So, for example, this means that the Workers in Block 2 have twice the CPU priority that the Workers in Block 4 have when using CPUS 10 to 14.

 Tune the CPU and GPU allocations to suit your circumstances and needs.